 Board of Directors’ Meetings

-11. The Board of Directors shall gather twice annually to conduct its business, once for a Winter Annual Meeting at a time and place to be agreed upon by the Directors, and again at and during the annual National Four-Wall Handball Tournament in the location in which the same is held.
-Notice of the time and place of the Winter Annual Meeting shall be given to all Directors at least sixty (60) days in advance.
-Notice of all meetings during the national tournament must be given to Directors at least seven (7) days in advance.
+11. The Board of Directors shall gather twice annually to conduct its business, once for a Winter meeting and once for a Summer meeting.
+The Meetings shall be at a time and place agreed upon by the Directors.
+At least one of the two meetings shall be held at the time and in the place in which one of the corporation’s annual National Handball Tournaments is held.
+Notice of the time and place of each annual meeting shall be given to all Directors at least sixty (60) days in advance.

 13. Special meetings of the Board of Directors may be called by the President on seven (7) days notice to each member of the Board of Directors.
 Special meetings shall also be called by the President in like manner and on like notice on the written request of eight (8) of the members of the Board of Directors.